GoogleCloudPlatform/mlops-with-vertex-ai/README.md

 2. Implementing a `Keras` classification model.
 3. Training the `Keras` model with `Vertex AI` using a [pre-built container](https://cloud.google.com/ai-platform-unified/docs/training/pre-built-containers).
 4. Upload the exported model from `Cloud Storage` to `Vertex AI`.
-5. Exract and visualize experiment parameters from [Vertex AI Metadata](https://cloud.google.com/vertex-ai/docs/ml-metadata/introduction).
+5. Extract and visualize experiment parameters from [Vertex AI Metadata](https://cloud.google.com/vertex-ai/docs/ml-metadata/introduction).

 We use [Vertex TensorBoard](https://cloud.google.com/vertex-ai/docs/experiments/tensorboard-overview) and [Vertex ML Metadata](https://cloud.google.com/vertex-ai/docs/ml-metadata/introduction) to  track, visualize, and compare ML experiments.

 In addition, the training steps are formalized by implementing a [TFX pipeline](https://www.tensorflow.org/tfx).
-The [03-training-formalization](02-tfx-interactive.ipynb) notebook covers implementing and testing the pipeline components interactively.
+The [03-training-formalization](03-training-formalization.ipynb) notebook covers implementing and testing the pipeline components interactively.

 ## Training Operationalization